 Before you download a new game, pull up the content descriptors together.
 Talk about what “fantasy violence” actually means.

 It’s all about your kid’s maturity.
-A 14-year-old might be perfectly fine with the cartoonish action in a T-rated game like Zelda.
-But that same kid might not be ready for the intense gore of an M-rated title.
+A 14-year-old might be perfectly fine with the cartoonish action in a T-rated game like Zelda but still not ready for the intense gore of an M-rated title.
+Use built-in console tools for time limits and spending locks; the goal isn’t to ban play—it’s to keep gaming a stress-free part of family life.

 FAQ: Common Parent Questions on Video Game Ratings